mas-bandwidth/yojimbo/BUILDING.md

 ## Simple Messages

-Some users have expressed interest in using libyojimbo to transmit their own existing messages reliably over UDP.
-This means that all messages they want to send across libyojimbo are like tiny packets, eg. a block of memory with a size in bytes, rather than a C++ class with serialize function.
+Some users have expressed interest in using libyojimbo to transmit their own existing message format reliably over UDP.
+This means that all messages they want to send across libyojimbo are like tiny packets, blocks of memory with a size in bytes, rather than a C++ yojmibo::Message derived class with a serialize function.

 The good news is that you can adapt yojimbo to work with this sort of system, so I have added a new example program to show how: simple_messages.cpp

-This sample set up two channels: a reliable-ordered channel, and an unreliable ordered channel and two message types: small message and large message.
-This ensures that small messages (<256 bytes) are serialized efficiently in the reliable-ordered stream instead of stalling out the protocol (only one fragmented block is sent over the wire at a time).
+This sample set up two channels: a reliable-ordered channel, and an unreliable ordered channel and two message types: small and large.
+This ensures that small messages (<256 bytes) are serialized efficiently in the reliable-ordered stream instead of stalling out the protocol (only one fragmented block is sent over the wire at a time per-channel).

 This simple message system example is currently an experiment.
 If you are interested in using yojimbo in this way, especially in having a transport implementation that reads and writes packets to memory instead of forcing you to send and receive packets to sockets owned by libyojimbo, let me know and I can make MemoryTransport an official feature of this library.